devranaydinoglu/enhanced-save-plugin/README.md

 ## ESS V2

 This is the new, overhauled version of ESS.
-It applies to Unreal Engine version 5.5.
+It's available for Unreal Engine 5.5.

 ### Getting Started